 3. Lack of Sleep

-Lack of exercise also affects sleep patterns.
-School age kids and teens are recommended to sleep between 9 and 11 hours a night, depending on their age.
+Lack of exercise also affects sleep patterns positively.
+The recommendation is that school age kids and teens sleep between 9 and 11 hours a night, depending on their age.
 However, inactive children are more likely to have difficulties falling asleep and staying asleep.

 Sleep deprivation builds over time, so an hour or so less per night can equate to nearly a whole night of missed sleep by the end of the week.
 Not enough sleep can cause attention problems, inconsistent performance, short-term memory loss and delays in response times.
 When kids exercise regularly they find it’s much easier to maintain regular and healthy sleep patterns.